The Nightcaps (Texas band): History

 The British Invasion, though it presented a challenge, did not prevent the band from remaining popular as a live act well into the 1960s.

-The group went through several lineup changes.
+The group went through several lineup changes in the 1960s.
+Dennis Mills, playing bass & vocals, of the Floyd Dakil Group, joined the band in 1962.
+Len Mills, playing guitar and keyboards, of the Essex Band in Pampa Texas, joined the band in 1969.
+Chris Brown, playing drums, of the Exotics, joined the band in 1968.
 Gary Mears of the Original Casuals, another Dallas band, briefly joined.

-During this period, they became a major influence on musicians such as Jimmie Vaughan, and his younger brother, Stevie Ray Vaughan, as well as future members of ZZ Top, whose later use of the song "Thunderbird" (credited to themselves) would become the source of legal controversy.
+During this period, they became a major influence on musicians such as Jimmie Vaughan and his younger brother, Stevie Ray Vaughan, as well as future members of ZZ Top, whose later use of the song "Thunderbird" (credited to themselves) would become the source of legal controversy.
 Vaughan later recorded "Thunderbird," and ZZ Top chose it to open their Fandango album.

-Eventually advancing maturity, marriage and general weariness led most of the members into regular jobs and professions.
-Billy Joe Shine became a furniture manufacturing representative, but was still fronting a version of the Nightcaps on weekends in the 1990s, and he remained a popular musical figure in and around Dallas for many years.
-In 2009, the Nightcaps were honored by the Texas Senate.
+Eventually, advancing maturity, marriage and general weariness led most of the members into regular jobs and professions.
+"All of us but Len are sales representatives.
+He just got a degree from Texas A&M in environmental design.
+Dennis works for Parks-Davis Auctioneers and travels all over the country during the week.
+Chris works for radio station KBOX.
+Gene is with Universal Pictures Corporation."
+Billy Joe Shine became a furniture manufacturing representative, but was still fronting the Nightcaps on weekends in the 1990s, and he remained a popular musical figure in and around Dallas for many years.
+On May 13, 2009, The Nightcaps were recognized by the Senate of the State of Texas, 81st Legislature, with SENATE RESOLUTION No. 800, "congratulating members of The Nightcaps on their 50th year as a top Dallas performing group; current members of the group include original members Billy Joe Shine and Gene Haufler, Dennis Mills, who joined The Nightcaps in 1962 and Len Mills, who joined the group in 1968".
 Leader Billy Joe Shine died in March 2015.